justin-napolitano/giving-up/index.md

 ---
 slug: github-giving-up
-title: Technical Overview of the 'giving-up' Repository Documenting Ethical Diet Choices
+title: Technical Overview of the 'giving-up' Repository
 repo: justin-napolitano/giving-up
 githubUrl: https://github.com/justin-napolitano/giving-up
 generatedAt: '2025-11-23T09:03:00.697692Z'
 source: github-auto
 summary: >-
-  Structured markdown journal capturing reflections on ethical dietary decisions, including giving up meat, dairy, and fast food for environmental and animal welfare reasons.
+  Explore the 'giving-up' repository, documenting ethical dietary changes and the challenges of aligning food choices with personal values.
 tags:
   - markdown
   - ethical-diet
   - personal-journal
   - environmental-impact
   - animal-welfare
+  - static site generators
+  - ethical eating
+  - dietary changes
+  - personal documentation
-seoPrimaryKeyword: ethical dietary choices
+seoPrimaryKeyword: ethical dietary documentation
 seoSecondaryKeywords:
   - markdown journal
+  - food consumption reflections
-  - environmental impact
+  - dietary habits
+  - static site integration
-  - animal welfare
+  - minimalistic documentation
 seoOptimized: true
 topicFamily: personal
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The post is a structured personal journal in markdown capturing ethical diet choices and reflections, matching well with the 'personal' family's focus on personal journals, dietary logs, and lifestyle reflections.
 It is not about automation, data science, or static site generation despite some references, as the core is a textual diary of personal decisions.
+kind: project
+id: github-giving-up
 ---

 # Technical Overview of the "giving-up" Repository